 Weekly shout-outs in team channels for creative AI use cases.
 A monthly "AI hack of the month" feature in the company newsletter.
 Small gift cards for the first person in each function to automate a recurring task.
 Recognition is the cheapest mechanism that still moves behavior.
 The point is visibility, not the dollar value.

 Roughly 13% of workers report receiving any AI training, per workforce surveys[6].
-Among the trained, McKinsey found about seven in ten skip the onboarding video and rely on experiential and social learning instead[6].
+Among the trained, McKinsey found that seven in ten skip the onboarding video and rely on experiential and social learning instead[6].
 That tells you everything about what to build.

 The model that works is not a webinar.
 It is not a certification course.
 It is structured practice embedded in the daily workflow, supported by peers who already know the tools.